kbindesh/jenkins-masterclass/Module-XX_Assignments/Project-02/Readme.md

-# Setup Jenkins Distributed (Master-Slave) Setup
+# Project-02: Create Continuous Integration Pipeline using GitHub, Jenkins, SonarCloud and JFrog

 ## Prerequisites

+- An AWS Account
-- Github Repository with maven based java application.</br>
+- GitHub repository with a maven based java application.
+You may refer to this sample java app: https://github.com/kbindesh/mvn-lab-project/tree/main

-## Step-01: Setup Jenkins Server (controller/master node)
+## Step-01: Setup Jenkins Server (Master node)

 ### Step-1.1: Create an EC2 Instance and Configure as Jenkins server